Javiercerna/flask-youtubelive/README.md

 Youtube Live API example with Flask
 ===================================

 Basic implementation of API using Flask.
-Funcionality:
+Functionality:

 * Request permission to make changes in Youtube account.
 * Create event with custom parameters.